TheOtherRolesAU/TheOtherRoles/README.md

 <details>
   <summary>Click to show the Changelog</summary>

+**Version 3.4.1**
+- Added a new mod option "Show Lighter/Darker" for meetings
+- Fixed a bug where the Bounty Hunter had no bounty
+- Fixed a bug where the Guesser & Sheriff were not assigned properly (fingers crossed)
+- Fixed a bug where Hacker buttons didn't work as intended with "random map" option
+- Fixed a bug where the Security Guard could not access cams on Skeld, dlekS & Airship

 **Version 3.4.0**
 - Added new Role [Deputy](#deputy) thanks [gendelo3](https://github.com/gendelo3)
 - Added Hacker option "Cant Move During Mobile Gadget Duration"